Skip to Content

 Instant Pot Corn

-Ninja foodi or Instant Pot corn is the only way to go!
-Using your pressure cooker is the easiest way to steam frozen corn on the cob to perfection every time.
+Ninja foodi or Instant Pot corn on the cob frozen or fresh is the best way to cook it!
+Using your pressure cooker is easy way to steam frozen bag of corn or cobs perfect every time.

 Course Appetizer, Side Dish